brian6484/CSKnowledge/Network/Linux/Commands to debug network.md

 ```

 or we try to find a vpn config file somewhere

+-i = case-insensitive (matches VPN, vpn, Vpn, etc.) when used with grep.
+But when used with ssh, -i means identity file.
 ```
 $ ls -la ~/.config/ | grep -i vpn
 $ ls -la ~/ | grep -i vpn